 Markerless AR solutions don’t need any trigger to augment reality.
 Instead, using the capabilities of your smartphone, the app scans the environment and creates an accurate map in real-time to place a 3D object there; for markerless AR, GPS, a digital compass, and an accelerometer are required.

-Further, markerless AR includes four categories of AR experience, including:
+Further, markerless AR includes four categories of AR experience, such as:

 Location-based AR